Tech Support is Ready to Help

 Can I waste tokens by acting as if the requirement of a token for every question does not apply to me?
 Sure.
 That's a great way to waste tokens.
 If support has to look up tokens for you that can end up costing you two tokens for one question: one token for the reply and one token for the service of looking up that token for you.
 Charging tokens for such reminders also helps to discourage would-be freeloaders from driving up costs for honest and responsible licensees.

-Manifold Technical Support provides technical support on Manifold products, not on Microsoft facilities or on other products.
-Manifold can work with many other software products.
-For example, one can create a linked drawing in Manifold that draws its contents from a SQL Server table.
-However, support on Manifold is limited to Manifold only.
-For example, if you are having difficulty creating a linked drawing because your SQL Server system or Windows security is configured in a way that prevents your user login from accessing the desired SQL Server table then Manifold tech support will not provide the integration consulting to help you re-configure SQL Server or diagnose the improper administrative setup of Windows.
+SQL for ArcGIS Pro can work with many other software products.
+For example, one can create a linked vector layer in SQL for ArcGIS Pro's local data store that draws its contents from a SQL Server table.
+However, support on SQL for ArcGIS Pro is limited to SQL for ArcGIS Pro only.
+For example, if you are having difficulty creating a linked vector layer because your SQL Server system or Windows security is configured in a way that prevents your user login from accessing the desired SQL Server table then Manifold tech support will not provide the integration consulting to help you re-configure SQL Server or diagnose the improper administrative setup of Windows.

-Manifold is often used within specific industries, such as oil and gas exploration or forestry, which in themselves involve a vast amount of industry-specific knowledge.
-Manifold tech support cannot assist users in learning such industries or applying industry-specific know-how in the use of Manifold.
-Support is for Manifold itself and not for the vast amount of knowledge involved in, for example, oil and gas exploration.
+SQL for ArcGIS Pro is often used within specific industries, such as oil and gas exploration or forestry, which in themselves involve a vast amount of industry-specific knowledge.
+Manifold tech support cannot assist users in learning such industries or applying industry-specific know-how in the use of SQL for ArcGIS Pro.
+Support is for SQL for ArcGIS Pro itself and not for the vast amount of knowledge involved in, for example, oil and gas exploration.

-Manifold's functionality and documentation are designed for users who already are very familiar with personal computers and Windows.
-Users who have very little background with computers, for example having difficulty with basic concepts such as understanding the difference between a web site and an application running in Windows, may find it necessary to invest into remedial education at a community college or other educational facility.
+SQL for ArcGIS Pro's functionality and documentation are designed for users who already are very familiar with personal computers and Windows.
+Users who have very little background with computers may find it necessary to invest into remedial education at a community college or other educational facility.
 If you do not have time to do that or if that does not help, then you should retain a consultant to assist you.
-Consulting assistance is best obtained by retaining a consultant expert in Manifold and in the other technologies being used.
-Many expert consultants participate in online forums for Manifold and can often be recruited at reasonable rates by a posting in such forums.
+Consulting assistance is best obtained by retaining a consultant expert in SQL for ArcGIS Pro and in the other technologies being used.
+Many expert consultants participate in online forums for SQL for ArcGIS Pro and can often be recruited at reasonable rates by a posting in such forums.

 How do I use a token to get tech support?
 Use the procedure in the Contact Tech Support page.

 How do I get support tokens?
 They are emailed to you when you purchase them on the Online Store.
-In addition, most Manifold System licenses are bundled with two free standard support tokens as a marketing promotion and these tokens will be provided in the same serial number email that provides the serial number for the Manifold license.
+In addition, most SQL for ArcGIS Pro licenses are bundled with two free standard support tokens as a marketing promotion and these tokens will be provided in the same serial number email that provides the serial number for the SQL for ArcGIS Pro license.

 How can I tell if a token has been used?
 Check the status of that token in the Serial Number Status page.